nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 Using `source` and `flags` together allow you to extract just the pieces of the regular expression that are necessary without needing to parse the regular expression string directly.

-## Template Strings
+## Template Literals

-JavaScript's strings have been fairly limited when compared to those in other languages.
-Template strings add new syntax to allow the creation of domain-specific languages (DSLs) for working with content in a way that is safer than the solutions we have today.
-The description on the template string strawman was as follows:
+JavaScript's strings have been fairly limited when compared to those in other languages. template literals add new syntax to allow the creation of domain-specific languages (DSLs) for working with content in a way that is safer than the solutions we have today.
+The description on the [template literal strawman](http://wiki.ecmascript.org/doku.php?id=harmony:quasis) was as follows:

 > This scheme extends ECMAScript syntax with syntactic sugar to allow libraries to provide DSLs that easily produce, query, and manipulate content from other languages that are immune or resistant to injection attacks such as XSS, SQL Injection, etc.

-In reality, though, template strings are ECMAScript 6's answer to several ongoing problems in JavaScript:
+In reality, though, template literals are ECMAScript 6's answer to several ongoing problems in JavaScript:

 * **Multiline strings** - JavaScript has never had a formal concept of multiline strings.
 * **Basic string formatting** - The ability to substitute parts of the string for values contained in variables.
 * **HTML escaping** - The ability to transform a string such that it is safe to insert into HTML.

-Rather than trying to add more functionality to JavaScript's already-existing strings, template strings represent an entirely new approach to solving these problems.
+Rather than trying to add more functionality to JavaScript's already-existing strings, template literals represent an entirely new approach to solving these problems.

 ### Basic Syntax

-At their simplest, template strings act like regular strings that are delimited by backticks (`` ` ``) instead of double or single quotes.
+At their simplest, template literals act like regular strings that are delimited by backticks (`` ` ``) instead of double or single quotes.
 For example:

 ```js
 let message = `Hello world!`;